-Student Evaluation of Preceptor
+PHAS 7986 Components of Professionalism Grade Student Evaluation of Preceptor

-At the end of each clerkship, the student is required to fill out a PA Student Clerkship Evaluation in which they are able to provide subjective and objective information regarding the preceptor and the preceptor site.
-This information is collected by the Program and a summary is sent to the preceptor periodically.
-This needs to be completed on Exxat within one week of the conclusion of each rotation.
-Failure to do so, will result in deduction of the student PHAS 7986 professionalism grade for the clerkship.
-Feedback to Preceptor must be professionally worded and constructive in nature.
-If a student anticipates giving a low evaluation mark for a preceptor ≤ 2 (out of 5), they must reach out to clinical faculty during the rotation so an intervention and/or site visit can be done.
+At the end of each clerkship, the student is required to fill out a PA Student Clerkship Evaluation in which they can provide subjective and objective information regarding the preceptor and the clinical site.
+This information is collected by the program, and a summary is sent to the preceptor periodically.
+The evaluation must be completed in Exxat within one week of the conclusion of each rotation.
+Failure to do so will result in the deduction of the student's PHAS 7986 professionalism grade for the clerkship.
+Feedback to the preceptor must be professionally worded and constructive.
+If a student anticipates giving a low evaluation mark for a preceptor, either "Fair" or "Poor, strongly disagree," they should reach out to clinical faculty during the rotation so an intervention and/or site visit can be done.